- Feb 13, 2024

 Define the most convenient work format

-If you have enough authority to do that, set up a comfortable work format that would fit everyone.
+If you have enough authority, set up a comfortable work format that would fit everyone.
 For example, you can choose between the office and remote collaboration and set relevant terms in each case.
 Check whether everyone is satisfied with how and where you work and provide the necessary tools for progress tracking, communication and sharing feedback.

-Select a unified technology stack for working comfortably
+Select a unified technology stack to work comfortably

-Don’t make your in-group communication too cluttered: get rid of unnecessary messengers, set up a suitable tool where you can share all the tasks and project updates, stay in touch with your colleagues and see where you’re at.
+Don’t make your in-group communication too cluttered: get rid of unnecessary messengers, set up a suitable tool to share all the tasks and project updates, stay in touch with your colleagues and see where you’re at.

 The best solution is to pick one internal communication system everyone’s familiar with and comfortable working there.
-This will resolve plenty of potential challenges like arranging a meeting or brainstorming, especially if you’re working from home.
+This will resolve plenty of potential challenges like arranging meetings or brainstorming, especially if you’re working from home.

-To make sure your cross functional team seamlessly collaborates on any task, try Nimbus Platform.
+To make sure your cross-functional team seamlessly collaborates on any task, try FuseBase.
 This is a perfect project management tool that helps maintain proper communication and increase the involvement of all the team members.
 Plus, it’s also great for individual usage in case you need to draft some notes, plan the day or create mind maps.

-Write notes, set tasks, communicate with your team: all in one place with Nimbus Platform™
+Write notes, set tasks, and communicate with your team: all in one place with FuseBase

-How does Nimbus Platform help you exactly?
+How does FuseBase help you exactly?
 We’ve gathered some of the top features that will help you:

 - Super Documents — with super documents, you can save everything you need for a specific project: store all kinds of data from charts to video files and share them with your teammates;

-- Video and audio recordings — they’re embedded into Nimbus pages and help you and your colleagues share feedback or viewpoints and present new concepts in the most convenient way;
+- Video and audio recordings — they’re embedded into FuseBase pages and help you and your colleagues share feedback or viewpoints and present new concepts most conveniently;

 - Comments — they allow you to emphasize the key points, explain any unclear points and add extra context to your current or upcoming tasks;